CousinoMath/blog/blog/Advanced_Slope/README.md

 privacy.
 I post this here for two reasons: (1) a lot of good teaching comes from stealing from other teachers and (2) this is too good not to share with others.
-If you want to cite this utility properly to these two anonymous sources, I&rsquo;d be happy to contact them on your behalf.
+If you want to cite this utility properly to these two anonymous sources, I’d be happy to contact them on your behalf.

 ## tl;dr